lawrie/MuraxArduino/README.md

 #### Servo

-There is currently just one instance of the Servo peripheral on Blackice Pmod 12, pin 25.
+The [Servo](https://github.com/lawrie/VexRiscv/blob/master/src/main/scala/vexriscv/demo/Servo.scala) peripheral supports up to 32 servos.

-Up to 32 servos can be configured.
+There is currently one instance with 4 servos on Pmod 12.
+A [Digilent CON3 R/C Servo connectors](https://store.digilentinc.com/pmod-con3-r-c-servo-connectors/) can be used.

-The Servo peripheral is is implemented by [Servo.scala](https://github.com/lawrie/VexRiscv/blob/master/src/main/scala/vexriscv/demo/Servo.scala).
+The Servo peripheral is is implemented by .

 #### Jtag